 Students are expected to take responsibility for their own behaviour and will be made fully aware of the school policy, procedure and expectations.
-They will also be expected to take responsibility for their social and learning environment, making it both safe and enjoyable by establishing positive relationships and reporting all undesirable behaviour.
+They will also be expected to take responsibility for their social and learning environment, making it both safe and enjoyable by reporting all undesirable behaviour.